 The SHN project differs in several ways from similar undertakings, in that it strives to do more than summarize the relevant findings and make them available to the community.
 The document encompasses indexing, social reporting, community needs assessment, and policy option analysis.
 The SHN report (a) places our state’s performance in the national and international context; (b) provides a historical overview of the current trends; (c) compares Nevada’s performance with that of the other states and regions; (d) supplies an in-depth analysis of the existing patterns; (e) offers practical suggestions to community members with specific problems; (f) assesses the data collection needs; (g) gives the latest legislative updates; and (h) formulates recommendations for policy makers and administrators.
 The Social Health of Nevada report also contains sections that reflect Nevada’s status as a state with legalized gambling, as well as the only state in the nation with legalized prostitution.
 Chapters devoted to “Problem Gambling and Treatment” and “Sex Industry and Sex Workers” in Nevada cover these specialized areas.

-The Social Health of Nevada (SHN) report currently includes 29 chapters that highlight key areas affecting quality of life in our state – environment, education, poverty, economy, delinquency, housing, disabilities, aging, suicide, infant mortality, child abuse, teen sexuality, labor relations, health access, disease prevalence, problem gambling, sex industry, immigration and ethnic minorities.
+The first Social Health of Nevada (SHN) report included 29 chapters that highlight key areas affecting quality of life in our state – environment, education, poverty, economy, delinquency, housing, disabilities, aging, suicide, infant mortality, child abuse, teen sexuality, labor relations, health access, disease prevalence, problem gambling, sex industry, immigration and ethnic minorities.
 The SHN project is a work in progress.
-Efforts to augment the report and disseminate its findings will continue.
-Our hope is that this endeavor will not end up as yet another academic exercise.
+Efforts to augment the report and disseminate its findings continue.
 With this goal in mind, we have created the Nevada Partnership for Social Health that is cosponsored by the UNLV Center for Democratic Culture, UNLV School of Public Health, and UNR College of Community and Human Sciences.
 The coalition is designed to pull together the resources of local businesses, university community, and the state administration with the purpose of advancing the cause of public health in Nevada.